Disaster preparedness & recovery

 - Laser equipment emitting beams that can detect tectonic plates movements.
 International Standards for equipment (including systems) incorporating lasers are developed by IEC TC 76: Optical radiation safety and laser equipment;

-- Seismometers which pick up, measure and record vibrations in the Earth’s crust through electronic sensors, including accelerometers, amplifiers and even lasers and interferometers in more modern optically-based devices.
+- Seismometers pick up, measure and record vibrations in the Earth’s crust through electronic sensors, including accelerometers, amplifiers and even lasers and interferometers in more modern optically-based devices.
 International Standards for a variety of sensors used in seismometers (and other devices) are prepared by IEC SC 47E: Discrete semiconductor devices.
-International Standards for interferometers used for the calibration of optical frequency measurement instruments, are prepared by IEC TC 86: Fibre optics
+International Standards for interferometers used for the calibration of optical frequency measurement instruments, are prepared by IEC TC 86: Fibre optics;

-- Gas detectors which pick up increased levels of radon gas emissions escaping from cracks in the Earth’s crust.
+- Gas detectors pick up increased levels of radon gas emissions escaping from cracks in the Earth’s crust.
 International Standards for gas detectors are developed by IEC TC 31: Equipment for explosive atmospheres

 IEC TC 31 and its SCs develop and maintain International Standards “relating to equipment for use where there is a hazard due to the possible presence of explosive atmospheres of gases, vapours, mists or combustible dusts.”